sinse/npm-prompt/README.md

-# npm-prompt
+# Typed prompt
-Typings for prompt
+The type definition for prompt

+# License
+MIT